puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

     $ sudo puppet cert sign <name>

 After signing a new node's certificate, it may take up to 30 minutes before that node appears in the console and begins retrieving configurations.
-You can use live management or the CLI to trigger a puppet run manually on the node if you want to see it right away.
+You can use live management or the CLI to trigger a Puppet run manually on the node if you want to see it right away.

 If you need to remove certificates (e.g., during reinstallation of a node), you can use the `puppet cert clean <node name>` command.